aws-neuron/aws-neuron-sdk/release-notes/neuron-cc.md

 * [Neuron-cc MXNet Operators](./neuron-cc-ops/neuron-cc-ops-mxnet.md)
 * [Neuron-cc ONNX Operators](./neuron-cc-ops/neuron-cc-ops-onnx.md)

-## Known issues and limitations - updated 08/05/2020
+## Known issues and limitations - updated 08/08/2020

 1. **Control flow** Neuron only supports control flow operators which are static at compile time, i.e. static length RNN, top-k, sort, ...
 2. **Size of neural network** The size of neural network is influenced by a) type of neural network (CNN, LSTM, MLP) , b) number of layers, c) sizes of input (dimension of the tensors, batch size, ...).
 The current Neuron compiler release has a limitation in terms of the size of neural network it could effectively optimize.
 As a result, we limit CNN models (e.g. ResNet) to have an input size of up to 480x480 fp16/32, batch size=4; LSTM models (e.g. GNMT) are limited to a time step limit of up to 900; MLP models (like BERT) are limited up to sequence-length=128, batch=8.
+Note: this size limitation on input tensors has been removed by using the "-O2" option - which will be made the default in an upcoming release.
 3. **Data layout**  The Neuron compiler supports multiple data layout format (NCHW, NHWC, ...).
 Non-CNHW input/output data-layouts will require Neuron to insert additional _*transpose*_ operations, causing a degradation in performance.
 4. **Object detection models** Computer-vision object detection and segmentation models are not supported by the current release except for SSD-300, more support is coming in future releases.
 5. **Tensor residency** When a sub-graph that is executed on the host is communicating with a sub-graph that is executing on Neuron cores, tensors are copied via the communication queues between the host and Inferentia memory for each inference, which may result in end-to-end performance degradation.